brotatotes/bht-automation/bht gen 2/Romans/Chapter 8/Romans 8 35 bht.md

 3. "The apostle says not 'What,' but 'Who,' just as if all creatures and all afflictions were so many gladiators taking arms against the Christians."

 ### Albert Barnes:
-1. "Who shall separate us - That is, finally or entirely separate us.
-This is a new argument of the apostle, showing his strong confidence in the safety of the Christian."
+1. "The reason for so understanding the expression is, that it is not conceivable how afflictions, etc. should have any tendency to alienate Christ’s love 'from us;' but their supposed tendency to alienate 'our love' from him might be very strong."
-2. "The love which Christians have for their Redeemer is so strong, that it will surmount and survive all opposition and all trials."
+2. "Indeed the whole of this passage proceeds, in its triumphing strain, on the ground of what God and Christ have done 'for us,' and not on the ground of anything belonging to us."
-3. "The argument, therefore, is drawn from the strong love of a Christian to his Saviour; and from the assurance that nothing would be able to separate him from that love."
+3. "The fact is, that the more painful the trials to which they are exposed on his account, the more strong and unwavering is their love to him, and their confidence in his ability to save."

 ### John Calvin:
 1. "That whatever happens, we ought to stand firm in this faith, — that God, who once in his love embraced us, never ceases to care for us."
 2. "For as clouds, though they obscure the clear brightness of the sun, do not yet wholly deprive us of its light; so God, in adversities, sends forth through the darkness the rays of his favor, lest temptations should overwhelm us with despair."
-3. "In no adversities ought our confidence to be shaken as to this truth — that when God is propitious, nothing can be adverse to us."
+3. "The meaning is, — that in no adversities ought our confidence to be shaken as to this truth — that when God is propitious, nothing can be adverse to us."

 ### Philip Schaff:
 1. "Christ’s love to us, rather than our love to Him, or even our sense of His love to us."